nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 =======

 .. note::
-   The Bluetooth mesh sensor sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_sensor_client` sample running in the same mesh network.
+   The Bluetooth Mesh sensor sample cannot demonstrate any functionality on its own, and needs a device with the :ref:`bluetooth_mesh_sensor_client` sample running in the same mesh network.
    Before testing the sensor sample, go through the sensor observer sample's :ref:`testing guide <bluetooth_mesh_sensor_client_testing>` with a different development kit.

 After programming the sample to your development kit, you can test it by using a smartphone with `nRF Mesh mobile app`_ installed.